 Essentially, these bowls are made to look and feel like plastic without being plastic.
 If your dog is a chewer, they may decide to chew on this bowl as well.
 They are lightweight, which means dogs can easily flip them over or push them around the house.

 When it comes to choosing a dog food bowl for your dog, there are a lot of things that can make a difference.
 From your dog’s size and shape to their eating style and more, all of it can affect what type of dog food bowl is best for them.
-With these tips for how the choose the right dog food bowl, you can make sure you’re on the right track!
+With these tips for how to choose the right dog food bowl, you can make sure you’re on the right track and effectively set up a feeding station for your dog!